cloneforyou/business-link/README.txt

 So, I've been working on this is my spare time for many years.
-Ever since the government ditched the great resource Business Link, I've strived to bring it back to it's former glory.
+Ever since the government ditched the great resource that was Business Link - just after a £million re-design - I've strived to bring it back to it's former glory.

-I'm now at a point where it is becoming readable, so you can view the live development link at http://blink.caroline-murphy.co.uk/
+I'm now at a point where it is becoming more useable and readable, so you can view the live development link at http://alpha.venturelabs.org.uk

+-- How you can help --

+- I need the ability to search the website; I've tried to avoid using Wordpress at this point
+- I need fresh imagery for sections
+- I need someone to ensure the information given is accurate and up-to-date
+- I need the ability to create an XML file for SEO purposes

-The content is (c) Crown Copyright - all code and design is my own.
+_The content is (c) Crown Copyright - all code and design is my own._

 ---------------------------------------